jeremydeuel/PEAR-TREE/tools.md

 ### Input

-Download the full DFAM HMM library https://dfam.org/releases/current/families/Dfam.hmm.gz.
+Download the full [DFAM HMM library](https://dfam.org/releases/current/families/Dfam.hmm.gz).
 Make sure to spell the species exactly as in the DFAM HMM File, e.g. "Mus musculus" or "Homo sapiens" (Check for TaxName entries if necessary).